JVHallam/linux_setup/configs/details.md

 * By default, lubuntu uses the neuveu drivers
 * Go into the "Additional Drivers Menu"
 * Select the NVidia driver ( using the 460 one ), for the GTX 750 Ti

+## What finally fixed it for good:
+* had nvidia-settings installed
+* Selected the drivers like above
+* used nvidia-settings to update the /etc/X11/xorg.conf
+    * It adds for you, the section called "screen"
+        * Option "metamodes" "nvidia-auto-select +0+0 {ForceCompositionPipeline=On, ForceFullCompositionPipeline=On}"
+        * Replacing the old metamodes setting

+## PICOM isn't needed